ayoub-mg/Audio-ChatGPT-to-Quiz-Form/README.md

 # Audio-ChatGPT-to-Quiz-Form

-An app that creates a Google form Quiz from ChatGPT response obtained from an Audio prompt input.
+A powerful tool that leverages the GPT-3.5 language model to create quizzes on any topic of your choice, based on au audion prompt input.
+This application is built using Python and Streamlit, making it easy to create, customize, and share quizzes with others.

 **Author** : MARZOUG Ayoub.

 https://github.com/ayoub-mg/Audio-ChatGPT-to-Quiz-Form/assets/92301593/5f890fd3-175c-4b10-82ad-406b1522e20b

-# Exam Generator using GPT-3.5 and Streamlit

-Welcome to the Exam Generator, a powerful tool that leverages the GPT-3.5 language model to create quizzes on any topic of your choice.
-This application is built using Python and Streamlit, making it easy to create, customize, and share quizzes with others.

 ## Table of Contents